 Armenian Raisin bread makes the best French toast.
 This is not the same thing as traditional raisin bread you might find at the local supermarket.
 I highly recommend seeking this bread out.

-I love living in Glendale, California, where we have wonderful Armenian bakeries, and lovely little Raisin Breads.
+I love living in Glendale, California, where we have wonderful Armenian bakeries and lovely little Raisin Bread.
 They are reminiscent of Panettone.
-I had one Raisin Bread left over from making Apple Brown Betty, and I was looking for something interesting to make for breakfast this morning.
+I had one Raisin Bread leftover from making Apple Brown Betty, and I was looking for something interesting to make for breakfast this morning.
 I took the one bread, and using an electric knife, got it into 4 nice slices.
 You have to get yourself an electric knife for slicing bread.
 Your bread will last longer, and you can have it whatever thickness you like.

 - 1 Armenian Raisin Bread